6 min read

 Let’s lift a wine glass and salute you, my dear NOLA.
 Cheers!

-My love letter to New Orleans may be your trigger to take a visit.
+My love letter to New Orleans may be your trigger for visiting.
 Here is an entertaining book that describes NOLA as a magnificent Venice in the US that’s always worth visiting.